We’re so excited to be getting married and even more excited to celebrate with the people who’ve been part of our story so far (that’s you).

 For gentlemen: a tailored suit is suggested, with a tie encouraged (but optional).

-For ladies: midi to maxi dresses, dressy separates, or a chic pantsuit are all welcome.
+For ladies: mini to maxi dresses, dressy separates, or a chic pantsuit are all welcome.
 Floor-length gowns are also fine if you’re feeling especially fancy.

 Feel free to embrace color or prints if you're inspired—but classic and muted tones are just as lovely.